TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`packages/`
 -----------------

-Each web site which is run on TYPO3 **should** have a sitepackage, an extension with a special purpose containing all templates, styles, images, etc. needed for the theme.
+Each web site which is run on TYPO3 **should** have a :ref:`sitepackage <t3sitepackage:start>`, an extension with a special purpose containing all templates, styles, images, etc. needed for the theme.

 It is usually stored locally and then symlinked into the :ref:`directory-vendor` folder.
 Many projects also need custom extensions that can be stored here.